F Is for Family: Production

 The series was announced in October 2014 as part of a partnership between Netflix, Gaumont International Television, and Wild West Television.
 The show is a "family comedy" based on the standup of Bill Burr.
 Moreover, the show takes place in the 1970s, "a time when you could smack your kid, smoke inside, and bring a gun to the airport".
 Burr voices the Murphy family patriarch, with Laura Dern as his wife, Justin Long as his eldest son, Debi Derryberry as his daughter Maureen, and Haley Reinhart as his young son.
 The first season consists of six episodes, shown in a serial manner, written by Bill Burr and Michael Price.
 Price is best known for his Emmy and Writers Guild award-winning work on The Simpsons.
 The series is directed by Ben Marsaud (director of Counterfeit Cat & former storyboard artist on The Amazing World of Gumball).
 Season 2 premiered May 30, 2017.
 On June 28, 2017, the show was renewed for a third season.
 On July 1, 2018, Burr confirmed season three.
 On November 30, 2018, the third season was released.
 On January 24, 2019, the show was renewed for a fourth season, which was released on June 12, 2020.
 On October 1, 2020, Netflix renewed the series for the fifth and final season which was released on November 25, 2021.

+On his Monday Morning Podcast from July 24, 2025, Bill Burr Mentioned that he had been reviewing scripts for F Is For Family.
+While productions and commissioning of TV shows is complicated and nothing is for certain, this might mean development work for a sixth season is underway.

 Many references are made to the city of Pittsburgh in the series, a city that Burr has visited frequently on his stand-up tours and shares a hatred of the Philadelphia Flyers with local sportscaster Mark Madden.
 This has included the characters flying over the Pittsburgh exurb of Steubenville, Ohio on their way to Cleveland and said jokes about Pittsburgh being made in Cleveland, the character of Bridget Fitzsimmons wanting to run away to Pittsburgh, and the airline Alaquippa Airlines being named after the Pittsburgh suburb of Aliquippa, Pennsylvania.

 Analysis

-Satirizing 1970s America

-F is for Family has been described as "a direct attack on the ideals and assumptions we associate with the American Dream".
+F Is for Family has been described as "a direct attack on the ideals and assumptions we associate with the American Dream".
 Throughout its 5-season run, the series satirizes and explores several issues exclusive to the socioeconomic and cultural upheaval of 1970s America, including those with or within marriage, labor, economy, war, masculinity, feminism, sexism, domestic abuse, racism, political corruption, education, sexuality and adolescence.